mrgThang/aoe/README.md

-# aoe
+# AOE
-aoe game for procon 2023
+AOE game for Procon 2023

 # How to run